-The United Kingdom was put into lockdown under the guidance of an unprecedented broadcast to the nation on Monday 23rd March 2020.
-The advice and support from the UK government directed a massive national transformation and shift for the day to day operations for most businesses.
+The advice and support from the UK government directed a massive national transformation and shift for the day to day operations of most businesses.

 Most businesses and organisations are making use of working from home, allowing them to operate in current circumstances while building greater trust with employees.